sneha-kathuria/convolutional-neural-network/README.md

 Repo content:
 * An image classifier using keras on Fashion MNIST
 * An Face Detection using tensorflow
-* A mobile app using a pre-trained model
+* A mobile app using a pre-trained model using Tensorflow lite

 Language Used:
 Python 3.6